 Sexual Assault: As required by the Higher Education Amendments of 1992, the College has a Sexual Assault Policy which explains the College's Sexual Assault Prevention Program presented to promote awareness of rape, acquaintance rape and other sex offenses, and the procedures for reporting offenses.
 A copy of the Sexual Assault Policy and the procedure for the Sexual Assault Prevention Program can be obtained from the HawCC Student Services Office, Bldg.
-379, Manono Campus, or the Director of the UH Center at West Hawai'i.
+379, Manono Campus, or the Director of the University of Hawai'i Center, West Hawai'i.
 (Policy Haw 1.301)